Articles > Healthcare > What is health information technology?

 In short: HIT focuses on the technology used to manage the information, and HIM focuses on the actual management and governance of the information itself.

-Examples of health information technology
+Examples of health IT

 Health information technology encompasses a broad range of technologies that are designed to manage and exchange health information.
-Some examples can include, but aren’t limited to, the following:
+Some examples can include , but aren’t limited to, the following:

-• E-prescribing software: Technology that allows healthcare providers to send prescriptions directly to pharmacies.
+- E-prescribing software: Technology that allows healthcare providers to send prescriptions directly to pharmacies.
 This can make the process faster and more accurate.

-• Patient portals: Secure online websites that offer patients 24-hour access to personal health information.
+- Patient portals: Secure online websites that offer patients 24-hour access to personal health information.

-• Remote patient monitoring systems: Digital technologies that collect medical and health data from patients in one place and transmit it to their provider, often in a different location.
+- Remote patient monitoring systems: Digital technologies that collect medical and health data from patients in one place and transmit it to their provider, often in a different location.

-• Telemedicine systems: Technology that includes live videoconferencing, mobile health apps, asynchronous electronic transmission and remote patient monitoring.
+- Telemedicine systems: Technology that includes live videoconferencing, mobile health apps, asynchronous electronic transmission and remote patient monitoring.
 Telehealth systems let patients receive care and consultation remotely, improving their access to care.

-• Health information systems: EHRs and medical practice management systems that providers can use to store, retrieve and manage patient information.
+- Health information systems: EHRs and medical practice management systems that providers can use to store, retrieve and manage patient information.

-Health information technology careers
+Health IT careers

 What does someone in health information technology do?

-• Building out software for the management of patient health data
+- Building out software for the management of patient health data

-• Designing tools to help improve interoperability between health technology systems
+- Designing tools to help improve interoperability between health technology systems

-• Troubleshooting and maintenance of health information systems
+- Troubleshooting and maintenance of health information systems

-• Securing patient data by implementing security measures against unauthorized access
+- Securing patient data by implementing security measures against unauthorized access

-• Integrating healthcare systems to ensure data flows between departments and facilities.
+- Integrating healthcare systems to ensure data flows between departments and facilities.

-One thing to remember is that specific duties will vary widely, depending on your role within the HIT field.
+One thing to remember is that specific duties will vary widely, depending on the role within the HIT field.
 For example, health IT consultants might focus more on advising organizations on how to improve their use of technology, while health informatics specialists work specifically on data analysis and reporting.

 Where does someone in health information technology work?

-• Hospitals and clinics
+- Hospitals and clinics

-• Healthcare IT companies
+- Healthcare IT companies

-• Insurance companies
+- Insurance companies

-• Government agencies
+- Government agencies

-• Consulting firms
+- Consulting firms

-• Research institutions
+- Research institutions

-• Educational institutions
+- Educational institutions

-Skills needed for health information technology
+Skills needed for HIT

 Hard skills

-• Medical coding: Health technologists working in medical coding need to know the appropriate diagnosis and treatment codes, including the International Classification of Diseases (ICD-10), Healthcare Common Procedure Coding System (HCPCS) and diagnostic-related group (DRG) codes.
+need to know the appropriate diagnosis and treatment codes, including the International Classification of Diseases (ICD-10), Healthcare Common Procedure Coding System (HCPCS) and diagnostic-related group (DRG) codes.

-• EHR programs: Clinical IT analysts and application specialists need to be familiar with programs and systems used to collect and organize patient data.
+- EHR programs: Clinical IT analysts and application specialists need to be familiar with programs and systems used to collect and organize patient data.
 Depending on their duties, these IT professionals may also need to know computer languages like SQL and Python.

-• Cybersecurity: Because of privacy regulations, every health IT professional needs to know cybersecurity best practices.
-Technical staff members need to monitor the network security of their databases and systems and ensure that firewalls and antivirus software are up to date.
+- Cybersecurity: Because of privacy regulations, every health IT professional needs to know cybersecurity best practices.
+Technical staff members need to monitor the network security

-• Data analysis: Health informatics professionals need to be able to look at large amounts of data and extract information for accurate analysis.
+professionals need to be able to look at large amounts of data and extract information for accurate analysis.

-• Attention to detail: Since mistakes can affect the chances of a positive outcome for patients, HIT professionals need to pay close attention to detail regardless of their area of specialization.
+- Attention to detail: Since mistakes can affect the chances of a positive outcome for patients, HIT professionals need to pay close attention to detail regardless of their area of specialization.

 Soft skills